vandenryv/introduction-to-rpi-pici-led-web-srv/02 - Neopixel/README.md

 while True:
     for angle in range(0,360):
         for i_led in range(0,NB_PIXEL):
-            # from_hsv return a Color use in the color library, Neopixels need a tuple, the method as_tuple() convert the Color as a tuple of RGB
+            # from_hsv return a Color object used in the color library, NeoPixel needs a tuple, the method as_tuple() convert the Color as a tuple of RGB
             np[i_led] = from_hsv(angle,1,0.2).as_tuple()
         np.write()
         sleep(PERIOD)